Qualifications & Professional Memberships:

 - PhD (Mental Wellbeing), MEd (Dist) (Counselling), BA (Psy/Crim);

 - Member of the NZAC (New Zealand Association of Counsellors).

 Karey normally charges $90 for a 50 minute session.
-This may be negotiable depending on your financial circumstances.
+However, given the negative impacts on emplyment due to Covid-19 related restrictions, this is negotiable depending on your financial/employment circumstances.
 Cancellations within 48hrs of appointment time incur a 50% fee.
-Non-attendance incurs a $90 fee.
+Non-attendance incurs a 100% fee.

 Please speak to Karey about training fees.
 He has a strong community orientation and in the past has lessened his fee for non-profit organisations.

 New Zealand Association of Counsellors